thepremiumcoder/udacity-image-filter-on-aws-elastic-beanstalk/README.md

 The project is split into three parts:
 1. [The Simple Frontend](https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-frontend)
 A basic Ionic client web application which consumes the RestAPI Backend.
-[Covered in the course]
 2. [The RestAPI Backend](https://github.com/udacity/cloud-developer/tree/master/course-02/exercises/udacity-c2-restapi), a Node-Express server which can be deployed to a cloud service.
-[Covered in the course]
 3. [The Image Filtering Microservice](https://github.com/udacity/cloud-developer/tree/master/course-02/project/image-filter-starter-code).
 It is a Node-Express application which runs a simple script to process images.

 ![Diagram of CI/CD Pipeline we will be building.](./deployment_screenshots/Udacity-Image-Filter-API-Beanstalk-Screenshot.PNG)